 Indoor Air Quality is one of the top five health hazards according to the EPA.
-It’s hard to imagine since we don’t see this happening, but our spaces become homes for dust, pollen, chemicals, and other pollutants in our air.
+It’s hard to imagine since you don’t see this happening, but your home becomes a host for dust, pollen, chemicals, and other pollutants in the air.
 These lead to health issues such as allergies, nasal irritation, headaches/fatigue, even more serious issues like cancer and heart disease.

-Thankfully we can combat these unhealthy effects through natural ways.
-You don’t need to spend boat loads of $$ on fancy vent systems or some trendy new product.
-When you read these simple and effective tips on cleaning your home’s air, you’ll be finding even more reasons to celebrate the Earth and her healing magick!
+Thankfully you can combat these unhealthy effects through natural ways.
+You don’t need to spend boat loads of $$ on expensive HVAC systems or some fancy air purifier.
+Here are nine natural ways you can start improving your home's air quality.

 Open your Windows

-Sounds so silly, but it’s probably the cheapest and easiest way we can get better air in our homes.
+Sounds so silly, but it’s probably the cheapest and easiest way you can get better air in your home.
 Opening your windows helps to circulate the air, which is crucial for air quality.
 Just be mindful if you live in urban areas that get a lot of street pollution.
-Open up your windows are times when there is less traffic such as early in the morning or late at night.
+Open up your windows at times when there is less traffic such as early in the morning or late at night.
 Do this 2x a day for around 10 minutes each.

 Haven't heard of herbal clearings?
 You might know it as smudging, but doing a herbal cleanse is great for improving your indoor air quality.
 Research has proven that sage removes 94% of bacteria in the air.
 This is due to sage’s antimicrobial and antibacterial properties.
-Due to the endangerment of white sage due to over consumerism, other antimicrobial/antibacterial smudging herbs are lavender, rosemary, and pine.
+Due to the endangerment of white sage thanks to over consumerism, other antimicrobial/antibacterial smudging herbs are lavender, rosemary, and pine.
 You can find other sustainable cleansing herbs in my other post on the eco-friendly herbs to clear your home.

 Activated charcoal has been used for decades as a safe way to purify the air.
 It was used back during WWI inside gas masks, and is today used in many types of automotive filters.
 Get a charcoal purifier online or burn active charcoal discs.